 And if your need for status means you need to call yourself “Chief …” something, remember most people think that title sounds pompous and self-important.
 Is that what you want?
-Maybe if you feel the need to spend public money on Cartier watches is probably fair enough.
-Though maybe, Daniel Ricciardo, Chief Optimism Officer at OPTUS can just about get away with it.
+Maybe if you feel the need to spend public money on Cartier watches.
+But otherwise, maybe only Daniel Ricciardo, Chief Optimism Officer at OPTUS can (just about) get away with it.

 But anyway, back to Three-Brains.
-One of the ways we try to stay clever is reading widely.
+One of the ways we try to stay clever is by reading widely.
 We read books on all types of topics.
 Because the more you know, the more you grow, right?

 We like the polymath approach.
 It helps us learn different and divergent ways of thinking.
-And this week, we want to share lessons from 3 of our favourite recent reads.
-They’ve given us some marketing inspiration.
-We hope these little summaries do the same for you.
+So this week, we share lessons from 3 of our favourite recent reads.
+We hope you get the same marketing inspiration from them that we did.

 Alchemy - Rory Sutherland

 To set the scene, he’s a well-known advertising guru in his role as Vice Chairman of the Ogilvy agency.
 He set up and leads the behavioural science arm of that business, and presents at many conferences.